FOREX-Commodity currencies rise, Aussie up after RBA shifts tone

 “Since the Aussie peaked in July 2011, as well as falling by a third against the dollar, it has fallen by 12 percent against the kiwi for example, and AUD/NZD has a lot of upside as a result now relative rates are moving in the Aussie’s favour.”

-By GMT 1052, the Aussie was seeing another attempt to rise above $0.74, up 1.5 percent on the day and recovering from a six-year trough of $0.7234 set last week.
+In early trade in Europe, the Aussie extended its gains to 1.4 percent on the day at $0.7395, recovering from a six-year trough of $0.7234 set last week.

 The Canadian dollar last traded at C$1.3118 per U.S. dollar , recovering from C$1.3176 - its lowest since August 2004.